 and appropriate action

-Judge Cano explained that the only change was to the Constable in Precicnt 1 which included the car allowance of 1,200 to be added to the total of 14,877..
+Judge Cano explained that the only change was to the Constable in Precicnt 1 which included the car allowance of 1,200 to be added to the total of 14,877.

 Commissioner Ortega moved to approve the 2016 Salaries for Elected Officials.
 Commissioner Novovitch seconded the motion and the motion passed unanimously.